Not sure how the VCE scaling report affects your study scores and ATAR?

 Why does scaling matter?

 Scaling matters because it gives every Year 12 student a fair and equitable shot.
+It makes sure students are rewarded for their efforts rather than punished.

 There are many misconceptions about VCE scaling — and, for good reason, it’s pretty complicated!